marcellomontemagno/marcellomontemagno.github.io/_posts/2017-03-19-A-concise-summary-about-promises.md

 ## Error handling

-All the exceptions either thrown in the executorFunction or in any then and catch blocks will happen silently
+All the exceptions either thrown in the executorFunction or in any then and catch blocks will be swallowed

     var p1 = new Promise(function(resolve, reject) {
         console.log('executing p1');